-Important things you should keep in n mind about these benefits: Please remember that all benefits ar brochure and are payable only when re subject to the definitions, limitations n we determine they are medically nec Plan physicians must provide or arr ange your care. • A facility copay applies to services surgical center or the outpatient dep ormed in an amubulatory • We have no calendar year deductibl e. • Be sure to read Section 4, Your cost sharing works.
-Also, read Section 9 Medicare. ts for covered services , for valuable inf about coordinating benefits with other Benefit Description You pay Diagnostic and treatment services High Option Basic Option Professional services of physiciansIn physician's officeOffice medical consultationsSecond surgical opinion \$20 per PCP office visit, \$30 per specialist visit \$40 per visit Professional services of healthcare professionals at CVS MinuteClinics \$20 per visit \$30 per visit Preventive Care Services at CVS MinuteClinics Nothing Nothing Professional services of physicians • In an urgent care center \$20 per visit \$40 per visit Professional services of physiciansDuring a hospital stayIn a skilled nursing facility Nothing Nothing Athoma \$20 per visit \$50 per visit At home 1 Not covered: Treatment that is not authorized by a plan physician All charges All charges
+Important things you should keep in mind about these benefits:

+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - A facility copay applies to services that appear in this section but are performed in an ambulatory surgical center or the outpatient department of a hospital. - We have no calendar year deductible. - Be sure to read Section 4, Your Costs for Covered Services, for valuable information about how cost-sharing works.
+Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - The coverage and cost-sharing listed below are for services provided by physicians and other health care professionals for your medical care.
+See Section 5(c) for cost-sharing associated with the facility (i.e., hospital, surgical center, etc.).

+Benefit Description You pay Diagnostic and treatment services High Option (Full HMO) Basic Option (SmartCare HMO) Professional services of physicians In physician's office Office medical consultations Second surgical opinion \$20 per PCP office visit, \$30 per specialist visit \$40 per visit Professional services of healthcare professionals at CVS MinuteClinics \$20 per visit \$30 per visit Preventive Care Services at CVS MinuteClinics Nothing Nothing Professional services of physicians • In an urgent care center \$20 per visit \$40 per visit Professional services of physicians • During a hospital stay • In a skilled nursing facility Nothing Nothing At home \$20 per visit \$50 per visit Not covered: • Treatment that is not authorized by a plan physician • Treatment that is not medically necessary All charges All charges